GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

 Material properties
 -----------------------------------------------------------

-The bulk and shear drained elastic moduli of the materials as well as its drained linear thermal expansion coefficient relating stress change to temperature change are defined within the ``Constitution`` tag as follows:
+The bulk and shear drained elastic moduli of the materials as well as its drained linear thermal expansion coefficient relating stress change to temperature change are defined within the ``Constitutive`` tag as follows:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml